 Crab is one of the best things you can have in Japan, especially in winter when they’re in season.
 You can still have them in the off-season but according to my Japanese friend, those specimens are imported from Russia.

 Unless I’m mistaken, pictured below are segments of Japanese king crab.
 They look almost identical to snow crabs but they’re bigger.
-Crabs are pricey but you can find single barbecued snow crab legs at markets like Kuromon Ichiba for around JPY 500.
+Crabs are pricey but you can find single barbecued snow crab legs at Kuromon Market for around JPY 500.

 A tray of iced soft sell crabs.